 Within the National Park

-The only accommodation option within Krka National Park (that we’re aware of) is the Hotel Roški Slap located in the middle of the falls.
-We didn’t stay there but had lunch in its tranquil beer garden.
-The hotel is only reachable by car (or mountain bike).
+There is no accommodation option within Krka National Park (that we’re aware of).
+Hotel Roški Slap, located in the middle of the falls, doesn’t appear to be open for bookings any more, but we did have lunch in its tranquil beer garden.

 While it lacks accommodation options within the park compared to Plitvice Lakes, Krka makes up for it with dining options.